benfoxall/benfoxall.github.com/_posts/2025-08-19-offline-qr-codes.md

   </script>
 </div>

 You might notice as you draw more lines the QR code becomes more dense.
-I implemented some rudementary path simplification, but there's limits to the amount of content you can share this way.
+I implemented some rudimentary path simplification, but there's limits to the amount of content you can share this way.

 The key requirement is that target page state should be derived from the url, and once you've got that you can save and share content in any number of ways, not just a qr code.